malib00/SpringMVC-blog-/README.md

 ###TODO:

+size of all tables in DB

 profiles (admin, user) + fix deprecated page restrictions

 csrf was disabled to allow POST (fix?)

-storing css locally

-post id -> UUID

-profile table and secure password storing
+secure password storing

-search field in header
+more navigational buttons on all pages

-news page and DB
+news page, about page

-secure DB connection

 polish all pages to good-looking